csakafeda/Moodily/README.md

 [![LinkedIn-csakafeda][linkedin-shield-csakafeda]][linkedin-url-csakafeda]

-# EmoSense
+# Moodily

 ### About the project

-This application helps users record and track their daily emotions and experiences.
-It can help people become more aware of their emotional state, gain insights into their feelings, and improve their overall well-being.
+This application to record and track people's daily emotions and experiences.
+It can help people become more aware of their emotional state, gain insights into their feelings, and improve their overall well-being, also motivate themself.
-The idea was, that the people dont really live in the now, more like in the past or future.
+The idea was, that the people cannot really tell how they feel themself, also live in the moment, more like in the past or future.

 ### Built With